bradym05/VoldexCodeTest-Repository/README.md

 -Imported and resized gold coins material from Sketchfab: https://sketchfab.com/3d-models/gold-coins-material-a334ce7cfb8e449391a181c2738ecd00<br />
 -Imported low poly coin from Sketchfab: https://sketchfab.com/3d-models/lowpoly-gold-coin-34794c00e9d140f6b86e930fef18b009<br />
 -Created coin pile mesh in blender.<br />
+-Created a part "ShipPlane" and attachment "Plane" for pirate ship PlaneConstraints.<br />
+-Disabled air balloon collisions, made massless, and set collision fidelity to box. <br />
+-Set all mesh render fidelities to Automatic.
+Automatic render fidelity is actually more performant than performance. <br />
+-Set up Motor6D inside of steering wheel for turning. <br />
+-Created ship particles using a toolbox particle pack (https://create.roblox.com/marketplace/asset/10198615035/Reis-Particle-Pack). <br />
+-Set up Motor6D inside of air balloon fan for spinning animation. <br />
+-Created trails inside of ship and ship fan. <br />
+-Created steering animations. <br />
+-Made entire ship massless. <br />

 Generally, I use loleris' ProfileService and ReplicaService for DataStores and replication; but I decided against that for the sake of providing an accurate reflection of my abilities.
 I use other resources too, but the aforementioned are most relevant to this challenge.
 Everything provided here has been created solely for the Voldex code test and is not taken from my previous work, or anyone else's work.
 All of the code has been written as of 2023-06-27 or later.
 I am proud of my work here and I hope that it is up to par.
 Thank you again for this opportunity, it has been fun and exciting so far.<br />

+Network ownership of pirate ships will be granted to the owner of each ship.
+This brings up concerns regarding security.
+In order to mitigate these concerns, the server will perform checks ensuring that the ship is only moving how it is supposed to.<br />

 PadService:<br />